protonemedia/laravel-cross-eloquent-search/README.md

 * [`Laravel Paddle`](https://github.com/protonemedia/laravel-paddle): Paddle.com API integration for Laravel with support for webhooks/events.
 * [`Laravel Verify New Email`](https://github.com/protonemedia/laravel-verify-new-email): This package adds support for verifying new email addresses: when a user updates its email address, it won't replace the old one until the new one is verified.
 * [`Laravel WebDAV`](https://github.com/protonemedia/laravel-webdav): WebDAV driver for Laravel's Filesystem.
+* [`Laravel XSS Protection`](https://github.com/protonemedia/laravel-xss-protection): Laravel Middleware to protect your app against Cross-site scripting (XSS).
+It sanitizes request input, and it can sanatize Blade echo statements.

 ### Security